 We offer textbook courses for students from Pre-K through twelfth grade.
 These textbook options come in a variety of publishers and formats, meaning we have something for everyone.
-If enrolled in a Total Care Textbook package, you receive your curriculum directly from Bridgeway Academy with all the items you need for a successful school year.
+If enrolled in a Textbook course, you receive your curriculum directly from Bridgeway Academy with all the items you need for a successful school year.
 Additional materials for your student’s courses can be viewed in Moodle.
 Your student can view these by logging in to their Bridgeway Learning Center account and clicking on the course title.
 Once in the course, it is important to review the resources available, including the Instructor Guide.
 This guide will help you stay on track for the school year, as well as provide additional activities you can try with your student.
 Additionally, students in Grades Five through Twelve have the option to take their course quizzes and tests online.
 This eliminates the need for parental grading of tests and test submissions.

 Parents are responsible for the following: